jmarcos-cano/compose-to-swarm/README.md

 > press 'q' to exit from 'less'

 #### Lets force update to see the rolling updates
+Do this how many times you need in order to see it working.

 ```bash
 # graceful full restart of your app
 docker service update --force io18_web
 ```
 > Go to your visualizer (click in your upper link port 8080) and see how the services are spread.

 ---
 ## 8. Host limit resource